avilabss/ghost-cursor-playwright/README.md

 // if target is given then cursor will use move function before click
 // if target is JS path string, then function will check if for sure is on correct target (sometimes rendered objects are covered in viewport by menu bar or dialogs etc.), if false will proceed fallback to native click

+// Optionally, you may also choose to move cursor randomly cursor.performRandomMove()

 ```